Ron Hextall: Professional hockey

-Philadelphia Flyers
+Philadelphia Flyers (1986–1992)

 First three seasons

 After his performances in the AHL, Hextall was invited to the Flyers' training camp as a long-shot.
 His play in four exhibition games convinced Flyers' coach Mike Keenan to call up Hextall to the NHL and to play him in the opening game of the 1986–87 season, against the Edmonton Oilers.
 Hextall conceded a goal from the first shot he faced in the game but allowed no further shots past him, leading his side to a 2–1 victory.
 Hextall continued to display the aggressive nature with which he had always played, swinging his stick at Brad Smith and Troy Murray early in his first NHL season.
 Despite these swipes, Hextall claimed at the time that, "I used to be worse, I've learned to control my temper."
 Two months after making these comments, Hextall was involved in a fight with opposing New Jersey Devils goaltender Alain Chevrier.
 Having lost to the Devils, the Flyers wanted revenge for Steve Richmond's punch on Kjell Samuelsson at the end of the game; Hextall targeted Chevrier in a fight labelled by Chico Resch as "like a heavyweight against a lightweight."
 Hextall and seven other players were fined $300 each for their part in the brawl.